Central State Hospital (Indiana)

-Central State Hospital, formally referred to as the Central Indiana Hospital for the Insane, was a psychiatric treatment hospital in Indianapolis, Indiana.
+Central State Hospital, formerly referred to as the Central Indiana Hospital for the Insane, was a psychiatric treatment hospital in Indianapolis, Indiana.
 The hospital was established in 1848 to treat patients from anywhere in the state, but by 1905, with the establishment of psychiatric hospitals in other parts of Indiana, Central State served only the counties in the middle of the state.
 In 1950, it had 2,500 patients.
 Allegations of abuse, funding shortfalls, and the move to less institutional methods of treatment led to its closure in 1994.
 Since then efforts have been made to redevelop the site for various uses.

 History

-The Indiana legislature authorized the establishment of a "hospital for the insane" as early as 1827, but actual construction of a facility was delayed for several years.
+The Indiana legislature authorized the establishment of a "hospital for the insane" as early as 1827, but the actual construction of a facility was delayed for several years.
 The Indiana Hospital for the Insane finally opened in November 1848 with a total of five patients.
 At that time, the hospital consisted of one brick building situated on a large parcel of land of over 100 acre on Washington Street, west of downtown Indianapolis.
 In 1889, the hospital was renamed the Central Indiana Hospital for the Insane.
-After 1926 it was known as Central State Hospital, and by 1928, physicians cared for nearly 3,000 patients.
+After 1926 it was known as Central State Hospital, and by 1928, physicians cared for nearly 2,500 patients.

-From 1848 to 1948, the hospital grew yearly until it encompassed two massive ornate buildings (one for male and one for female patients); a pathological department; a "sick" hospital for the treatment of physical ailments; a farm colony where patients engaged in "occupational therapy"; a chapel; an amusement hall complete with an auditorium, billiards, and bowling alleys; a bakery; a fire house; a cannery manned by patients; and idyllic gardens and fountains.
+From 1848 to 1948, the hospital grew yearly until it encompassed two massive ornate buildings (one for male and one for female patients); a pathological department (which now hosts the Indiana Medical History Museum); a hospital for the "sick insane" for the treatment of physical ailments; a farm colony where patients engaged in "occupational therapy"; a chapel; an amusement hall complete with an auditorium, billiards, and bowling alleys; a bakery; a firehouse; a cannery staffed by patients; and idyllic gardens and fountains.

-The more ornate of the two massive buildings came to be known as "the Seven Steeples".
+The more ornate of the two massive buildings became known as "Seven Steeples".
 This building, which housed female patients, was designed using the Kirkbride Plan for mental healthcare facilities.